WycliffeAssociates/Tech-Advance-Training/docs/8 Steps.rst

 Checking Steps
 ~~~~~~~~~~~~~~

-Steps 5-8 of the MAST process are editing steps.
+Steps 5-8 of the eight step process are editing steps.
 They can all be
 performed on this screen.
 It is selected by the “Edit-Review” icon
 showing three vertical rectangles, representing the three panes of the
 checking screen.